 Most adult dogs and cats need to visit the vet about once per year for routine care, but your puppy will need several appointments for core vaccinations and exams within their first year to ensure they get a good, healthy start on life.

 Similarly, your pet may need more routine care as they get older.
-Signing up for a wellness plan early will ensure your senior pet gets all the care they need, and it could save you significantly if your pet needs to get a routine checkup more than once per year.
+Signing up for a wellness plan early will ensure your senior pet gets all the care they need, and it could save you significantly on pet insurance for older dogs if they stay healthy due to routine checkups twice per year.

 Do you need a pet wellness plan?